Yang-Baxter Hochschild Cohomology: Yang-Baxter Hochschild cohomology up to dimension 3 and deformations

+A deformation cohomology theory for Yang-Baxter operators was developed further to all higher dimensions in \cite{SZ-BC} extending those in this paper, using the diagrammatic method developed above.

-\begin{remark} {\rm Deformation cohomology theory was developed in \cite{Eisermann} for all dimensions.
-The cochains in \cite{Eisermann} differ from ours by compositions of YB operators.
-For example, the 2-cochain $c'$ in \cite{Eisermann} is written as $Rc$ for our 2-cochain $c$.
-We adopt our definition and diagrammatics along the line of \cite{CCES-coalgebra,CCES-adjoint} for the purpose of unifying Yang-Baxter cohomology with algebra cohomology. } \end{remark}
+This YB cohomology theory is different from those in \cite{Eisermann}; the differentials in \cite{Eisermann} differ from ours by compositions of YB operators.
+For example, the 2-cochain $c'$ in \cite{Eisermann} is written as $Rc$ for a 2-cochain $c$ in the cohomology considered in this article.
+We adopt our definition and diagrammatics along the line of \cite{CCES-coalgebra,CCES-adjoint} for the purpose of unifying Yang-Baxter cohomology with algebra cohomology.